YMER&MALTA : HERITAGE OF THE FUTURE

-Established in 2009, YMER&MALTA is dedicated to the conception and production of exceptional objects and furniture renewing with French traditional excellence.
+Established in 2009, YMER&MALTA is dedicated to the creation of art-furniture where French traditional techniques are brought to the 21st century through innovation.

-Of the 90 objects created by YMER&MALTA during its first decade, 60 have been exhibited by museums and cultural institutions and 22 have been acquired as part of their permanent collections.
+Of the 100 objects created by YMER&MALTA, 63 have been exhibited by museums and cultural institutions and 26 have been acquired as part of their permanent collections.

 Established in 2009, YMER&MALTA is dedicated to the conception and production of exceptional objects and furniture renewed with traditional French excellence.

 YMER&MALTA occupies a very particular niche in the world of contemporary decorative arts, situated at the crossroads between contemporary design and highly skilled French craftsmanship, creating bespoke and limited or numbered editions of art furniture.

 After a 20 year career in film, video and animation, Valérie Maltaverne took a break to build and renovate a family home with her husband and raise their two daughters.
 This led to a passion for architecture and design as she recognized the similarities with the processes involved in film production.

 In 2009 she went into partnership with auctioneer Rémy Le Fur.
 YMER stands for Rémy backwards and MALTA spells the first five letters of her own name : with YMER&MALTA they imagined an Art Furniture Studio, which Valérie currently runs alone.

 Surrounded by talented designers and finest craftsmen, Valérie Maltaverne achieves the extraordinary results by leading the creative process from design to manufacturing.
 The work from YMER&MALTA can be found in 8 collections, 90 pieces from which 60 were exhibited by museums and institutions, 22 integrated into their permanent collections.